-Upon returning from an absence (excluding pre-approved and school-sanctioned absences), a parent/guardian's written excuse or other appropriate verification note (including but not limited to certification by a licensed health care provider of medical reasons for the absence where deemed appropriate by the Principal/Unit Principal) must be presented to the homeroom teacher within three (3) calendar days.
-If the excuse is not given to the homeroom teacher by the third day after the return, the absence will be considered unexcused.
-Only parent or legal guardian written excuses will be accepted with the exception of a legally emancipated minor.
-The student submits the parent written excuse to the homeroom teacher.
-If the reason for the absence does not comply with those listed above, the absence is considered unexcused.
-Students who have been absent for five (5) or more consecutive days must report to the Health Office before homeroom period on the day of their return to school, where the Readmittance Form will be completed by the school nurse.
+Upon returning from an absence (excluding pre-approved and school-sanctioned absences), a parent/guardian's written excuse or other appropriate verification note (including but not limited to certification by a licensed health care provider of medical reasons for the absence where deemed appropriate by the Principal/Unit Principal) must be presented to the homeroom teacher or to the Attendance Office Clerk within three (3) calendar days.
+If the excuse is not given to the homeroom teacher or the Attendance Office Clerk by the third day after the return, the absence will be considered unexcused.
+Only parent or legal guardian written or emailed excuses will be accepted with the exception of a legally emancipated minor.
+The student submits the parent written excuse to the homeroom teacher or Attendance Office Clerk; parents may also email the homeroom teacher or Attendance Office Clerk at hsattendance@mtlsd.net.
+Excuses that are sent electronically must originate from an email address that is included in the district's database.
+If the reason for the absence does not comply with state laws and school board policy, the absence is considered unexcused.
+Students who have been absent for five (5) or more consecutive days must report to the Health Office before homeroom period on the day of their return to school, where the Re-admittance Form will be completed by the school nurse.
 When a student's absences are excessive, certification by a health care provider of medical reasons may be requested by the school.

-Absence for Final Examinations and AP Examinations
+Absence for Final Examinations